SeanPlusPlus/micrograd/docs/Phase1/1_Value.md

 ## Executive Summary

 The `Value` class is a "smart number" that tracks both its numeric value and how to compute gradients.
-It's the foundation of automatic differentiation - every math operation creates a computational graph that remembers how to backpropagate gradients.
+Each `Value` maintains backward pointers to its parent nodes, creating a computational graph that remembers the exact path of computation.
+This structure is the foundation of automatic differentiation - when you call `backward()`, it follows these pointers in reverse to backpropagate gradients through the entire computation.

 ## What is a Value Object?